HOW YOUR PERSONAL INFORMATION IS USED AND MANAGED

-The policy was prepared in November 2018.
+This policy was prepared in May 2020.

 If you have any feedback on this policy, or you wish to contact us, please email us at [email protected].
 We look forward to hearing from you.

 We may vary this policy from time to time.
 We will ensure that the most updated version is on our website.
 We invite you to check the policy on the website from time to time.

-In Australia, personal information is information or an opinion about you or from which you can reasonably be identified.
+In Australia, personal information is information, or an opinion about you or from which you can reasonably be identified.

 The General Data Protection Regulation (GDPR) regulates the way we process information, from which you can be identified or from which you are identifiable, that we collect about you while you reside in a country in the European Economic Area (EEA) or Switzerland.
 There is a list of EEA countries at the end of this section.

 This policy refers to that information as “personal data”.
 The term “personal information” in this policy also includes that “personal data”.